uphold/uphold-sdk-android/README.md

 });

 // A deposit from an ACH or SEPA account.
-TransactionDepositRequest transactionDepositRequest = new TransactionDepositRequest(transactionDenominationRequest, "foobar");
+TransactionDepositRequest transactionDepositRequest = new TransactionDepositRequest(transactionDenominationRequest, "accountId");

 card.createTransaction(transactionDepositRequest).then(new PromiseAction<Transaction>() {
     @Override